WMRamadan/kubernetes-on-aws/README.md

 --yes
 ```

-Waiting a few minutes for the cluster to be ready and then check the cluster status:
+Wait a few minutes for the cluster to be ready and then check the cluster status:

 ```
-kubectl get pods
+kubectl get service
 ```